Europe 364: Valentinian and Valens

 28 Mar 364–9 Aug 378 Reign of Valens

-The 38-year-old Valens was appointed as co-emperor by his elder brother Valentinian at Constantinople in late March 364 and assigned control of the region covered by Praetorian Prefecture of the East.
+The 38-year-old Valens was appointed as co-emperor by his elder brother Valentinian at New Rome (Constantinople) in late March 364 and assigned control of the region covered by Praetorian Prefecture of the East.
 Although he was a capable administrator, Valens’ rule was made difficult due to continuous internal and external threats.
 His reign came to an abrupt end in August 378, when he was killed in battle against the Goths at Adrianople. in wikipedia

 364 Valentinian–Valens Biarchy

 After the end of winter 363–4, Valentinian and Valens traveled to Sirmium, where they divided command over the Roman Empire between them.
 By this agreement, Valentinian, as the senior Augustus, would preside over the prefectures of Gaul, Italy, and a (briefly) restored Illyricum, while Valens would preside over the East.
-The two emperors then took up their posts—in Mediolanum for Valentinian and in Constantinople for Valens—in time to assume their consulships at the beginning of 365. in wikipedia
+The two emperors then took up their posts—in Mediolanum for Valentinian and in New Rome (Constantinople) for Valens—in time to assume their consulships at the beginning of 365. in wikipedia